terrelewis2/pokemon/README.md

 ### Additional notes

-1. The link provided in the assignment description for loading images did not work me originally.
+1. The link provided in the assignment description for loading images did not work for me initially.
 Upon digging into the issue, I came across a [thread on Reddit](https://www.reddit.com/r/webdev/comments/113k71y/why_am_i_getting_this_error_trying_to_get_an/) which indicated that my ISP could be blocking links from raw.githubusercontent.com.
-Since this could be an issue just on my end, I have reverted to using the link provided in the assignment hoping the you won't be facing the same issue.
+Since this could be an issue just on my end, I have reverted to using the link provided in the assignment hoping that you won't be facing the same problem.
    In case you do, you can swap out the link in the codebase with the following link which worked for me: https://raw.githubusercontent.com/PokeAPI/sprites/master/sprites/pokemon/other/official-artwork/${speciesId}.png
 2. Since the species detail API returns a list of flavor text entries, I decided to display to first English entry from the list as the description.